marcoszas/MastodonServer/README.md

 ```shell
 ansible-playbook -i inventory.ini --ask-become-pass mastodon_install.ansible.yml
 ```
+4. Enter the target's host password.
-4. Wait for the tasks to finish.
+5. Wait for the tasks to finish.
-5. Finally, a Mastodon server instance should be running in a Docker container within the target host.
+6. Finally, a Mastodon server instance should be running within the target host.

 ## Features